 These bases stated in the Final Decision are unreasonable and unsupportable today.
-First, Kraft does not make the commodity cheddar cheese reported in the NASS survey but makes a higher quality cheese that has a different value and is produced in a manner than commodity cheddar cheese.
+First, Kraft does not make the commodity cheddar cheese reported in the NASS survey but makes a higher quality cheese that has a different value and is produced in a manner different than commodity cheddar cheese.
 Testimony of Mike McCully p.
 1116-18 (March 2, 2007).
 Similarly, Leprino does not make any commodity cheese.
 In any event, basing the value of milk produced by farmers in 2007 using plant efficiency information for cheese vats now more than twenty years old is simply wrong.

 The final statement in the decision, "The preponderance of the record indicates that most cheese manufacturers should be able to obtain a 90 percent butterfat recovery." is true.
 So low is the 90 percent to reality that not a single plant has complained about the yield.
 If it represented average production in cheese plants, then there would be someone on the short side.
 The only parties on the short side of this factor are producers.
-The reason that plants want a lower yield is they want to pay less for their milk supply.